Six women and men with a vision to teach and train missionaries for Christian service prayed this school into existence in 1899.

 Check out photos of University life by following APU on Instagram.

-View short films on APU alumni working to make a difference on YouTube.
+View short films on APU alumni working to make a difference.

 Follow APU on Snapchat to see photos of campus and University life.